 This day is a celebration of people diversity in sexuality, gender identity and sex characteristics, and of the related legal and social progress, which promote respect and human dignity.

-Through the development of the Media Reporting Guide and the trainings to media professionals and students E.T.Ho.S combat the discrimination based on sexual orientation, ensuring an inclusive society with respect to human rights.
+Through the development of the Media Reporting Guide and the trainings do my math homework to media professionals and students E.T.Ho.S combat the discrimination based on sexual orientation, ensuring an inclusive society with respect to human rights.